Where can I get legal help?

 • Access Pro Bono clinics: You can also get brief legal help from pro bono (free) clinics.
 Call 604-878-7400 (Greater Vancouver) or 1-877-762-6664 (elsewhere in BC).

-• TRU Community Legal Clinic, Kamloops: If you live in Kamloops, you can get free legal help and advice in a range of areas if you can’t afford a lawyer.
-Call 778-471-8490.
+• Thompson Rivers University Community Legal Clinic: If you live in Kamloops and can’t afford a lawyer, you can get free legal help and advice in a range of areas.
+Call 778-471-8490 for more information.

 Updated on